tidepool-org/tidepool-org.github.io/data-model/v1/basal.md

 4. `previous` is not specified.
 This is because an injection is always additive to whatever other basal activity is going on.

+## Storage/Output Format

+The storage and output format for this datum is exactly what was initially ingested.
+There are no modifications performed

 ### Scheduled

 This is a "scheduled" basal, it is a basal dosing that is operating according to the schedule built in to the pump.